-- Ship samples to the contract lab overnight, via courier, in an appropriately sealed cooler and with sufficient ice to allow samples to remain below 10°C. - Send an Email to the person who reported the suspected bloom and to the affected municipality advising that BGA may be blooming and samples have been taken.
+- Ship samples to the contract lab(s) overnight, via courier, in appropriately sealed coolers and with sufficient ice to allow samples to remain below 10°C. - Send an Email to the person who reported the suspected bloom and to the affected municipality advising that BGA may be blooming and samples have been taken.